Close Alert Banner

 Do I receive curbside green bin organics collection?

-Visit our Find Your Collection Schedule page - if your collection day shows green bin collection, you are within the Green Bin service area and receive weekly green bin organics collection.
-For more information, please contact our office by email at waste@muskoka.on.ca or telephone at 705-645-6764 with your address and details
+Please visit our Find Your Collection Schedule – if your collection day shows a Green Bin, you are within the green bin service area and receive weekly curbside green bin organics collection.

 What do I do if I don't receive curbside green bin collection?